-(Submit as a plain text email message with subject "Homework 6" to dm@ling.osu.edu on Sunday, 12.
-March)
+(Submit as a plain text email message to dm@ling.osu.edu before or on Tuesday, March 4)

 As preparation for the exercise, try out the variants of Earley's parser we discussed in class with an example grammar and some sentences of your choice.
 Carefully look through some tracing output and make sure it corresponds to your understanding of the underlying algorithm.